StephaneTrebel/the-good-docs-templates/CONTRIBUTING.md

 ### Priority levels

-The following table explains the priority levels given to different template or method projects:
+The following table explains the priority levels given to different template or tactic projects:

 <table>
   <tr>